rmelikov/gravastar/README.md

 ####  Theory of Perfection: From Principle of Superposition to Gravastar

+and one of the key ideas of the book will be right at the beginning.
+The book will start with, **"In the beginning, there was the Principle of Superposition..."**

 For now, I'm working on merging `Gravastar9.md` with `Gravastar9.6.md` into `Gravastar9.6.3.md`.

 `Gravastar9.md` has been reviewed by 5 AI models and they all said it was excellent and ready for final polishing.